Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 Marquette Performance Insights

-- The Golden Eagles' +109 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 81.4 points per game (64th in college basketball) while giving up 65.9 per contest (84th in college basketball).
+- The Golden Eagles' +109 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 81.4 points per game (64th in college basketball) while allowing 65.9 per outing (81st in college basketball).

-- Marquette is 239th in college basketball at 31.7 rebounds per game.
-That's similar to the 32.6 its opponents average.
+- The 31.7 rebounds per game Marquette averages rank 240th in the country.
+Its opponents pull down 32.6 per contest.

-- Marquette knocks down 8.4 three-pointers per game (97th in college basketball) at a 32.8% rate (188th in college basketball), compared to the 7.6 its opponents make while shooting 33.5% from beyond the arc.
+- Marquette makes 8.4 three-pointers per game (96th in college basketball), while its opponents have made 7.6 on average.

-- Marquette wins the turnover battle by 6.9 per game, committing 8.4 (11th in college basketball) while its opponents average 15.3.
+- Marquette has come out ahead in the turnover battle by 6.9 turnovers per game, committing 8.4 (10th in college basketball action) while forcing 15.3 (41st in college basketball).

 Wisconsin Performance Insights